-The majority of the land protection and restoration work will occur on private lands and is designed to achieve maximum conservation benefits with both short- and longterm fiscal efficiency.
-By primarily focusing on easements on private property, management responsibilities remain with private landowners creating less of a burden on the County.
+The majority of the land protection and resotration work will occur on private lands and is designed to achieve maximum conservation benefits with both short- and long-term fiscal efficiency.
+Byprimarily focusing on easements on private property, management responsibilities remain with private landowners creating less of a burden on the County.
 Moreover, the relationship-building, developing and implementing the NRMP, strategic assistance, and subsequent monitoring will provide opportunities to share updated natural resource information and best management practices with landowners and achieve a higher likelihood of increased private stewardship.
 This comprehensive wildlife habitat and water quality approachwill provide the best opportunity to effectively protect these community assets and past public investments.
 The County Board has shown a remarkable commitment to land conservation over the decade despite significant budgetary constraints.
-Their ongoing commitment to adopting a comprehensive land conservation vision, maintaining a dedicated staff, reorganizing existing departments and staff to more effectively achieve its land conservation goals; and approving current and future capital improvement program budgets upon completion of the \$20M bond referendum proceeds and the creation of a dedicated stewardship fund is further evidence that Dakota County has the interest, capacity and commitment to sustain this work into the future.
+Their ongoing commitment to adopting a comprehensive land conservation vision, maintaining a dedicated staff, reorganizing existing departments and staff to more effectively achieve its land conservation goals; and approving current and future capital improvement program budgets upon completion of the \$20M bond referendum proceeds is further evidence that Dakota County has the interest, capacity and commitment to sustain this work into the future.